khalidchama/MyWeb/README.md

-This is responsive web design file
+This was my first responsive web design while learning HTML and CSS